How the IRS Decides If Your Hobby Is a Real Business

 There is no place where you designate the deductions from your activity as a business or hobby.
 It's the IRS that determines if your activity is a business or a hobby.
-This doesn't happen unless you get audited.
-So you want to be sure that you can show that your activity meets the guidelines listed above.
+This doesn't happen unless the IRS makes a determination on your business, based on years in business and profitability.